lwinckers/TiO2-scripts/README.md

 Selects pathways based on GO-term genelists.
 Enricher function from the [clusterProfiler package](https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html) is used to get significant enriched pathways from the three pathwaydatabses.

 * #### GSEA analysis
 Performs GSEA analysis based on the significant enriched pathways, which are used as genesets, and the ranked genes.
 Genes are ranked accoring to the rankingscore which was calculated in the [data pre-processing script](https://github.com/laurent2207/TiO2-scripts/blob/master/data/data_pre_processing.R).
+GSEA function from the [clusterProfiler package](https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html) is used.

 * #### Heatmap creation
 Creates heatmap for each GO-term.
 Heatmap depicts the normalised enriched-score obtained fomr the GSEA analysis for pathways which are significant for at least one of the conditions.